afknapping/xafknapping.github.io/tools.md

 Lefranc Bourgeois inks: small comes with dropper, large is affordable, works in fountain pen

 Molotow custom twin pump 224/221.
 Needs a the brush tip of an 221 to create this most versatile marker.
 Large ink tank.
+Order some replacement tips tips with it.

 Molotow dripstick small: in relation to sketchbook: ultrafat!